Odyssey Explorer Anwar Mahjoub in El Kurru, Sudan

 How to Join

 Earth Odysseys runs in the Fall, mid-September until early December.
+There is no cost to participate.
 To join us, sign up here.